sofa-framework/Optimus/ReadMe.md

 Stochastic filtering
 --------------------

-THese components are the core of Optimus plugin and implement functionality necessary for stochastic estimation.
+These components are the core of Optimus plugin and implement functionality necessary for stochastic estimation.
 Compilation of these components must be activated by CMake macro STOCHASTIC_FILTERING.

 `FilteringAnimationLoop`